Location IconGPS icon

 Explore our wide range of contraceptive measures.

-2. Get tested for sexually transmitted infections (STIs): Certain STIs, such as chlamydia and gonorrhea, can cause pelvic inflammatory disease (PID), which raises the chance of ectopic pregnancy.
+2. Get tested for sexually transmitted infections (STIs): Certain STIs, such as chlamydia and gonorrhoea, can cause pelvic inflammatory disease (PID), which raises the chance of ectopic pregnancy.
 Getting tested for STIs and treating any infections as soon as possible can help lower this risk.

 3. Quit smoking: Smoking may raise your chances of developing EP.
 To lessen the risk, women should quit smoking or avoid being exposed to cigarette smoke before attempting to conceive.